developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/functionmap/index.md

 The table below maps the functions of the Zebra MX Managament System (MXMS) to [Android Enterprise](https://developers.google.com/android/work/requirements/work-managed-device) API functions.
 Use this table to determine whether MX functions currently supported by an EMM solution are implemented in the Android Enterprise APIs and therefore map directly.

-If no API exists, standards-based implementation is possible through Zebra OemConfig.
-Its mappings appear on the [MX-to-OemConfig](#mxtooemconfig) table that follows.
+If no API exists, standards-based implementation is possible through Zebra OEMConfig.
+Its mappings appear on the [MX-to-OEMConfig](#mxtooemconfig) table that follows.

 <table class=MsoTable15List4Accent5 border=1 cellspacing=0 cellpadding=0